autocrypt/autocrypt/doc/level0.rst

 encrypted.
 This message SHOULD state which recipients are considered problematic and provide useful information to help the user guage the risk.
-The optional counters and user-agent state described in :doc:`optional-state` are useful for this message.
+The optional counters and user-agent state described in :doc:`optional-state` can be useful for this message.

 For messages that are going to be encrypted when sent, the MUA MUST take care not to leak the cleartext of drafts or other